bgamari/ghc-wiki-import/continuous-integration.md

 - macOS CircleCI build: there are some failures (which do not happen in Harbormaster)
 - Linux/i386 ought to be a small change on Linux/x86\_64, or is there more to it?
 - *Low priority:* Implement end-to-end testing. **Blocked:** on [\#14392](https://gitlab.staging.haskell.org/ghc/ghc/issues/14392), [\#14411](https://gitlab.staging.haskell.org/ghc/ghc/issues/14411) & [\#14412](https://gitlab.staging.haskell.org/ghc/ghc/issues/14412).
+- *Low priority:* We want to run `./validate --slow` at some point — see [\#13205](https://gitlab.staging.haskell.org/ghc/ghc/issues/13205).
+- *Low priority:* We also want to run LLVM and unregisterised builds

 ### Per-PR/Differential build on Linux/x86\_64